kooroshkz/AIR/docs/getting-started.md

 ## Prerequisites

-- Python 3.8 or higher
+- Python 3.10 or higher
 - pip package manager

-- Basic understanding of AI concepts
+## Installation
+You can find a comprehensive installation guide here: [Installation](installation.md)

 ## Contributing to the Documentation
 First install the necessary packages to use mkdoc